 Does Apostle John testify Jesus is God?
 When Thomas saw the resurrected Jesus and said ”Thomas answered and said to Him, “my Lord and my God!”
 He saw the Father in Christ.
 Thomas did not mean to say that Jesus was the same as God the Father.
 (Jhn 20:28)

 The verses of the Gospel of John have sayings which, for many, clearly testify of the divinity of Jesus.
-However, such a testimony was not in John’s mind.
-Towards the end of the gospel he says: 20:31 But these have been recorded so that you may believe that Jesus is the Christ, [i.e. the Messiah] the Son of God, and so that through believing you may have life in his name.
+However, such testimony was not in John’s mind.
+Towards the end of the gospel, he says 20:31 But these have been recorded so that you may believe that Jesus is the Christ, [i.e. the Messiah] the Son of God, and so that through believing you may have life in his name.

 John had a good chance in his final remark to testify of the deity of Jesus, but he is not doing it: Jesus is the Christ and Jesus is the Son of God.
 This is a good thing to keep in mind when studying the verses of the gospel of John, which “testify” of the divinity of Jesus.